Frequently Asked Questions for Students

 - Students then need to complete the online risk assessment procedure in order for you to fully prepare for the internship. procedure in order for you to fully prepare for the internship.
 Please contact the Unit Coordinator for more information on how to complete it.

 - If your potential internship includes air travel, an overnight stay, or a high level of risk, students will also need to go through the Travel Approval Process – please look thoroughly at this link as it includes details relating to how to access travel procedures, travel approval, and travel insurance.
 This process can take some time to go through so please make sure you allow enough time to go through this process before your intended internship start date.

-Once the internship has been approved by the Unit Coordinator and Curtin University, the Unit Coordinator will ask the internship organisation to complete the Curtin University CHRE Fieldwork Agreement Form.
+Once the internship has been approved by the Unit Coordinator and Curtin University, the Unit Coordinator will ask the internship organisation to complete the Curtin University Curtin University Fieldwork Agreement Form.

 While it is the students’ responsibility to undertake research into possible placement organisations, the Unit Coordinator is able to offer ideas and suggestions.
 Please make contact with the Unit Coordinator to arrange a time to talk through some ideas.
-You could also look at the Case Studies from previous students located here.
+You could also look at the Case Studies and Past student projects pages for some ideas.

 Organisations that work in human rights can host a student.
 This includes organisations involved directly with human rights issues, including areas such as women’s rights, the environment, health, youth and development.
 These could be government organisations, NGOs, networks or coalitions.
-See our Case Studies for some of the organisations where students have undertaken their internship.
+See our Case Studies and Past student projects pages for some of the organisations where students have undertaken their internship.